Code-Institute-Submissions/Code-Institute-MS2-myVeganBuddy/README.md

-# My Vegan Buddy
+# myVegan Buddy

 A four-page web app featuring a search engine to aid vegans on finding recipes and nutritional information.

+### Motivation

+> When I first turned vegan, I struggled for a while and lost a lot of time trying to plan my meals and recipes, and I wish I had a platform to speed up the process.
+With that idea in mind, I've designed the app I wish I had when I first started eating plant-based food.
 ### Description

 > My Vegan Buddy is a virtual pal who helps both vegans and meat eaters to find vegan recipes and their nutritional information.
-It conveys an easy way to become and to remain suffering-free.
+It conveys an easy way to become and remain suffering-free.

 ---